-We determined in Procedure 10 that Metro Mobility used a 100 percent count of actual passenger miles traveled.
+Metro Transit uses a 100 percent count of actual passenger miles traveled for its commuter rail mode.
 We obtained from staff a description of the procedures and the working papers used to compile passenger miles traveled data.
-Metro Mobility followed the stated procedures (Policy Manual, Federal Funding Allocation Test j).
+Metro Transit followed the stated procedures for commuter rail mode (Policy Manual, Federal Funding Allocation Test j).